weld/core/jsf/numberguess/readme.txt

  mvn war:inplace -Pgae

-Now, in Eclipse, you can either run the app locally, or deploy it to Google App Engine
+Now, in Eclipse, you can either run the app locally, or deploy it to Google App Engine.